Petroleum industry in Iraq: Gas production

 Iraqi natural gas production rose from to 81 (billion) Bcf in 2003 to 522 Bcf in 2008.
 Some is used as fuel for power generation, and some is re-injected to enhance oil recovery.
 Over 40 percent of the production in 2008 was flared due to a lack of sufficient infrastructure to utilize it for consumption and export, although Royal Dutch Shell estimated that flaring losses were even greater at 1 Bcf per day.
 As a result, Iraq's five natural gas processing plants, which can process over 773 billion cubic feet per year, sit mostly idle.
 To reduce flaring, Iraq has been working on an agreement with Royal Dutch Shell to implement a 25-year project to capture flared gas and provide it for domestic use.
 Iraq's cabinet gave preliminary approval for the $17 billion deal covering development of 25–30 Tcf of associated natural gas reserves in Basra province through a new joint venture, Basra Gas Company.
 The agreement, which originally was to cover all of Basra Governorate, has been modified to include only the associated gas from the Rumaila, Zubair, and West Qurna Phase I projects.
 Implementation of this agreement is necessary for the new oil development projects to go forward.

 Upstream development

 Iraq has planned an upstream bidding round in late 2010 for three non-associated natural gas fields with combined reserves of over 7.5 Tcf.
 This will be the third hydrocarbon bidding round conducted by Iraq, following two earlier rounds that were held to develop Iraq's oil fields.
 All of the companies that prequalified to bid in the two earlier rounds will be invited.
 Iraq has committed to purchasing 100 percent of the gas.

+In August 2026, Iraq awarded 14 contracts to international companies to develop gas resources, as the government seeks to increase domestic supply, reduce imports and eliminate gas flaring.